JAndrassy/UnoWiFiDevEdSerial1/README.md

 Open the WiFiEspWebClient example.
 Change the WiFi credentials and upload the sketch.

 WiFiEsp library has timeout issues.
-One of them causes buffer overflow with Uno WiFi Serial1.
+One of them causes buffer overflow with UNO WiFi Serial1.
 Instructions are in the example sketch.

-## Uno WiFi with WiFi Link firmware
+## UNO WiFi with WiFi Link firmware

 WiFi Link firmware is an Arduino esp8266 core sketch.
 It can by installed by Uploading from source code in IDE, with EspProxy sketch in ATmega.

-To make Uno WiFi ready for WiFi Link flashing:
+To make UNO WiFi ready for WiFi Link flashing:
 1. Open in IDE the EspProxy.ino from UnoWiFiDevEdSerial1 examples tools subfolder.
 2. Uncomment the #define FLASHING line (remove the // at the beginning of the line)
 3. Upload the EspProxy sketch into UnoWiFi.
 (No need to save it.)

 EspProxy will reset the ESP8266 into bootloader mode always when the Atmega is reset with DTR signal from IDE.

-To build the WiFi Link for the Uno WiFi [install esp8266 support in IDE](https://github.com/jandrassy/UnoWiFiDevEdSerial1/wiki/Programming-ESP8266).
+To build the WiFi Link for the UNO WiFi [install esp8266 support in IDE](https://github.com/jandrassy/UnoWiFiDevEdSerial1/wiki/Programming-ESP8266).

 Repository and
 instructions for generic board/module with ESP8266 are [here](https://github.com/jandrassy/arduino-firmware-wifilink).

 The version of WiFi Link library modified for use with any serial implementation is [here](https://github.com/jandrassy/arduino-library-wifilink).

-An example for Uno WiFi with Serial1 is in examples of the UnoWiFiDevEdSerial1 library.
+An example for UNO WiFi with Serial1 is in examples of the UnoWiFiDevEdSerial1 library.

 ## Serial1 overflow

-Creators of the Uno WiFi did not connect the interrupt pin of the SC16IS750.
+Creators of the UNO WiFi did not connect the interrupt pin of the SC16IS750.
 It is not possible to start receiving from SC16IS750 into Serial1 buffer on interrupt.
 SC16IS750 has 64 byte RX buffer.
 If this receive buffer is full SC16IS750 sets the overflow flag and more bytes are not received.
-The sketch or library then stops waiting for declared count of bytes.
+The sketch or library then stops while waiting for declared count of bytes.

 After requesting data from ESP, it is necessary to check for incoming data without delays.
 It takes time before a http response arrives, but then the data come fast.